erisdisqordia/pleroma-fe/README.md

 ## Installing this fork on your instance

+Installing and removing this fork is easy, and you can revert back to regular pleroma-fe at any time.
+Pleroma lets us override the defaults risk-free using your static folder in `/var/lib/pleroma/static/`

+### To install:

-Download the current zip file [here](https://github.com/erisdisqordia/pleroma-fe/raw/master/release.zip)
+- Download the current zip file [here](https://github.com/erisdisqordia/pleroma-fe/raw/master/release.zip)

-Back up your static folder, usually `/var/lib/pleroma/static/`: `cp -r /var/lib/pleroma/static ~/pleroma-backup`
+- Back up your static folder
+  - `cp -r /var/lib/pleroma/static ~/pleroma-backup`

-Extract the contents to your static folder, usually `/var/lib/pleroma/static/`
+- Extract the contents to your static folder

-This means `index.html` should be in `/var/lib/pleroma/static/index.html` and the `js` and `css` folders should be in `/var/lib/pleroma/static/static/(js/css)`
+- This means `index.html` should be in `/var/lib/pleroma/static/index.html` and the `js` and `css` folders should be in `/var/lib/pleroma/static/static/(js/css)`

 That's it!

-## Removing this fork for the built in pleroma-fe
+### Removing this fork for the built in pleroma-fe

 Removing is easy as the fork shouldn't touch the default pleroma-fe, so just remove what we installed: